bondagit/aes67-linux-daemon/README.md

 Before attempting to use the AES67 daemon on a specific host or board it's highly recommended to run the platform test.
 These tests can be executed using the [run\_test.sh](run_test.sh) script.
 See [script notes](#notes).

-The script allows a user to test a specific configuration and it can be used to ensure that the daemon will be able to operate smoothly with such config on the selected platform.
+The script allows a user to test a specific configuration and it can be used to ensure that the daemon will be able to operate smoothly with such config on the platform.

       Usage run_test.sh sample_format sample_rate channels duration
            sample_format can be one of S16_LE, S24_3LE, S32_LE